Judy James

 Assistant Guitar Instructor

 Hi y’all!!
 My name is Caroline Wiseman and I am so excited to meet all of you at camp this year.
 I am currently a junior at Sam Houston State University and I am studying animal science with a focus on equine science.
-I have been singing since I was 8 years old and it wasn’t too long before I picked up a guitar and learning how to play it.
+I have been singing since I was 8 years old and it wasn’t too long before I picked up a guitar and began learning how to play.

 Music is the voice of the soul